 However, for all their protective and sometimes boisterous natures, these dogs fit well into a family unit and can often quickly ascertain the hierarchy of said family unit too.

-In other words, this dog can recognise that your children are friends to be respected and protected alike.
+In other words, this dog can recognize that your children are friends to be respected and protected alike.

 That doesn’t necessarily mean that quite shy children, or very young kids, might not find this dog a bit intimidating though.